karthi246k/E-commerce-platform/README.md

 ## Source Code Notice

-Source code is private and not publicly available.
+Source code is not publicly available.

 This repository is intended for showcasing project features, screenshots, and documentation only.